1983 TCMA BASEBALL CARDS

 On the player collection side, rookie cards in the 1983 TCMA set included future stars like Reggie Jackson in his final season, Andre Dawson in his first full season with the Expos, and Cubs shortstop Shawon Dunston.
 Other notable rookies included Ozzie Smith, Dave Stieb, and Rick Sutcliffe.
 Star veterans featured included Nolan Ryan, Mike Schmidt, and George Brett among many others.
 Overall the coverage and photography quality of career MLB players was on par with Topps and Donruss releases that year.

-Read also: ARE OPTIC BASEBALL CARDS GOOD
+Read also: 1990 SCORE ERROR BASEBALL CARDS

 While TCMA debuted with grand ambitions, challenges emerged that hindered their longterm success.
 Chief among these was distribution problems getting product out to stores on time and in sufficient quantities, leading to short supplies in many areas.
 Some retailers also resisted stocking yet another baseball card brand competing for shelf space.
 The new vertical headshot design also received mixed reviews from collectors used to more traditional horizontal action shots.